bacalhau-project/bacalhau/docs/examples/data-ingestion/s3-to-ipfs/index.md

     9c1acb25-6fec-4d14-a91a-4a1f60f985b9

-List the outputs of the jobs in json format
+### List the outputs of the jobs in json format

-since in this case we just move the first 10 URLs we set the no of jobs to list to 10

--n 10 but if you have submitted the whole list you can set -n to 1000
+In this case, we will move the first 10 URLs and set the no of jobs to 10 `-n 10`.
+If you have submitted the whole list you can set `-n` to 1000

 ```bash